 LuAnn Wingfield is the Vice President of Mental Health Services, overseeing all mental health program offered by Mainstream Living.
 Wingfield has worked for the organization since 1988 when she began her career in direct care while attending Iowa State University.
 Since that time, she has held nine positions with the company, including Case Management Supervisor and Program Administrator for a 40-bed Residential Care Facility that Mainstream previously operated in Des Moines.
 Wingfield works conscientiously to develop the leadership capacity of our direct care and mid-level staff, while inspiring others to provide the very best services possible.
 She is committed to involving families, guardians, and members in enhancing their understanding of mental health needs and engaging them in a comprehensive manner towards recovery-focused goals.
 Working to ensure mental health programs meet the needs of the community, she emphasizes our mission, while leading Positive Behavior Supports (PBS) efforts throughout the organization.
 Wingfield holds a Bachelor's of Social Work from Iowa State University.
 She lives in Urbandale with her husband and they have an adult son, Boyse.
 Outside of work, she enjoys going to the gym, home decorating, and painting.

-Amber Corrieri, Director of CommunicationsAmber Corrieri joined the organization in 2011 and leads internal and external communication strategies, including publications, media relations, and community outreach.
+Amber Corrieri, Director of Corporate Compliance & CommunicationsAmber Corrieri joined the organization in 2011 and leads internal and external communication strategies, including publications, media relations, and community outreach.
 She also oversees development activities and works with program staff to advance the mission of Mainstream Living.
 Prior to her role with Mainstream Living, Corrieri held a variety of positions in the financial industry, including Assistant Vice President for VisionBank.
-Corrieri is a current member of the Ames City Council and has extensive experience leading and assisting local non-profit organizations.
+Corrieri is a serving her second term as a member of the Ames City Council and has extensive experience leading and assisting local non-profit organizations.
 She currently serves as chair of the Story County Housing Trust Fund, is President of the Iowa Alliance for Boys and Girls Clubs, and is a member of the Ames Education Foundation Board of Directors.
 She has previously served terms on the City of Ames Human Relations Commission, Story County ASSET, and Ames Convention and Visitors Bureau Board of Directors.
-She is the recipient of the 2011 '4 Under 40 - Leaders of Today and Tomorrow' award from the Ames Chamber of Commerce and the 2014 'Outstanding Young Iowan' award from the Iowa Jaycees.
+She is the recipient of the 2011 '4 Under 40 - Leaders of Today and Tomorrow' award from the Ames Chamber of Commerce, the 2014 'Outstanding Young Iowan' award from the Iowa Jaycees, and the 2017 Difference Maker of the Year from The Ames Foundation.
 Corrieri lives in Ames with her husband Damien and their two children.